AI Documentary Maker: Complete Guide

 | Timeline | 2–12 weeks | Under 1 hour |

-That is a 95%+ cost reduction and a 95%+ time reduction.
-Even if you account for multiple iterations (re-generating with refined prompts), the total cost rarely exceeds $150 and the total time rarely exceeds 3 hours.
+That is a 99%+ cost reduction and a 95%+ time reduction.
+Even if you account for multiple iterations (re-generating with refined prompts), the total credit spend rarely exceeds a few hundred dollars and your active time rarely exceeds 3 hours.

 Let us be honest about where AI documentary production excels and where it falls short.